Princes Highway upgrade program

 For more information, see the Moruya bypass project.

-Transport for NSW is delivering safer and more reliable journeys on the South Coast by progressing the upgrade on Princes Highway between Jervis Bay Road and Sussex Inlet Road.
+Transport for NSW is delivering safer and more reliable journeys on the South Coast by progressing the upgrade of the Princes Highway between Jervis Bay Road and Hawken Road.

-The prioritisation of the northern section follows assessments into safety, traffic efficiency, connectivity needs and environmental conditions.
+The prioritisation follows assessments into safety, traffic efficiency, connectivity needs and environmental conditions.

-For more information, see the Jervis Bay Road to Sussex Inlet upgrade project.
+For more information, see the Jervis Bay Road to Hawken Road upgrade project.

-Transport for NSW is delivering safer and more reliable journeys on the South Coast by planning for future upgrades to sections of the Princes Highway between Burrill Lake and Batemans Bay.
+Transport for NSW is delivering safer and more reliable journeys on the NSW South Coast and is planning for an upgrade of the Princes Highway between Hawken Road and Sussex Inlet Roads.

 Projects completed